Aansh2/sdn_intelligence/README.md

 - MinutesRunning: amount of time (in minutes) you want each simulation running
 - Batch: number of simulations you want to execute
 - FailuresType: type of failures you want to simulate in your network
+- ErrorInterval: amount of seconds between the execution of two failures

 It also will have another section for each extra network.